Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Main Identification Results and Estimation Strategies

 Figure \ref{fig:examples} provides two examples.
-The left panel shows a case without heterogeneity in the CATE where $s_0(Z) = 0$, whereas there right panel shows a case with strong heterogeneity in the CATE where $s_0(Z) =Z$.
-In both cases we evenly split 1000 observations between the auxiliary and main samples, $Z$ is uniformly distributed in $(-1,1)$, and the proxy predictor $S(Z)$ is estimated by random forest in the auxiliary sample following the standard implementation, see e.g. \cite{ESL}.
-When there is no heterogeneity, post-processing the ML estimates helps reducing sampling noise bringing the estimated BLP close to the true BLP; whereas under strong heterogeneity the signal in the ML estimates dominates the sampling noise and the post-processing has little effect.
+The left panel shows a case where $s_0(Z) = 0$ with zero effect and zero heterogeneity in the CATE, whereas the right panel shows a case where $s_0(Z) =Z$ with strong heterogeneity in the CATE.
+In both cases, we evenly split 1,000 observations between the auxiliary and main samples, $Z$ follows uniform distribution on $(-1,1)$, $b_0(Z) = 3Z$, $U$ is standard normal, independently of $Z$, and $Y$ is generated by \eqref{eq: HetPL1}.
+We obtain the proxy predictor $S(Z)$ by Breiman's random forest, using the ranger implementation in R \citep{ranger17}.

-\begin{remark}[Digression: Naive Strategy that is not Quite Right] It is tempting and ``more natural" to estimate